Low-lying doubly heavy baryons: Regge relation and mass scaling: Abstract

 \section{Abstract}

-In picture of heavy-diquark-light-quark endowed with heavy-pair binding, we explore the low-lying excited baryons $\Xi_{QQ^{\prime}}$ and $\Omega_{QQ^{\prime}}$ containing two heavy quarks($QQ^{\prime}=cc,bb,bc$) by applying relations of Regge trajectory and mass scaling to excitations of light quarks and heavy diquarks, respectively.
-Two Regge relations, one linear and the other nonlinear, are constructed based on semi-classical analysis of massive QCD string so that they contain the short-distance correction due to heavy-pair interaction when heavy diquark excited internally.
-Evaluating the short-distance corrections via the binding energy of the pairs estimated by that of the heavy-anti-heavy pairs in the observed doubly heavy mesons, we compute effective masses of heavy diquarks in ground state, 2S- and 1P- waves and thereby predict low-lying mass spectra of the doubly-heavy baryons up to the 2S- and 1P- waves of the light quarks and heavy diquarks.
-The results indicate that the mass level spacings due to heavy diquark excitations are generally narrower in contrast with that due to the light quark excitations.
+In framework of heavy-diquark$-$light-quark endowed with heavy-pair binding, we explore excited baryons $QQ^{\prime}q$ containing two heavy quarks ($QQ^{\prime}=cc,bb,bc$) by combining the method of Regge trajectory with the perturbative correction due to the heavy-pair interaction in baryons.
+Two Regge relations, one linear and the other nonlinear, are constructed semi-classically in the QCD string picture, and a mass scaling relation based on the heavy diquark-heavy antiquark symmetry are employed between the doubly heavy baryons and heavy mesons.
+We employ the ground-state mass estimates compatible with the observed doubly charmed baryon $\Xi_{cc}$ and spectra of the heavy quarkonia to determine the trajectory parameters and the binding energies of the heavy pair, and thereby compute the low-lying masses of the excited baryons $\Xi_{QQ^{\prime}}$ and $\Omega_{QQ^{\prime}}$ up to 2S and 1P excitations of the light quark and heavy diquark.
+The level spacings of heavy diquark excitations are found to be smaller generally than that of the light-quark excitations, in according with the nature of adiabatic expansion between the heavy and light-quark dynamics.\\ PACS: 12.39Jh,12.40.Yx,12.40.Nn, Regge trajectory, Phenomenological Models, QCD Phenomenology, Heavy baryons